Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 - 62% products contribute to 10% of revenue (class C).
 These are low-value items, often characterized by low demand and minimal impact on overall inventory costs.

 ### ABC-XYZ Analysis
 ABC classification can be oversimplistic, so to form more analytically advanced groups of inventory, another dimension is included for product classification: XYZ classification, which classifies SKUs based on their demand/consumption variability.

-- **X-items**: regular demand
-- **Y-items**: strong variability in demand
-- **Z-items**: very irregular and difficult to predict demand
+X class items are with the least uncertainty, while Z class items with the highest uncertainty, meaning the most difficult to manage.

 The resultant ABC-XYZ analysis chart: